shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 -   You voluntarily reveal yourself
 -   Your cover or other method of hiding becomes unavailable to you

-If a creature that notices you reveals you to another creature, that other creature gets advantage on their Perception ability check to notice you.
+If a creature that notices you reveals you to another creature, that other creature gets +5 and advantage on their Perception ability check to notice you.

 # Stacks

 Creatures can gain stacks of an effect.
 These stacks can come from game mechanics (ex: crit points), items (ex: attunement points), or other things.

-By default, you lose all stacks of everything on death.

 ## Crit Points